mtbinds/students_evaluation/apps/wordpress/htdocs/wp-content/plugins/user-registration/readme.txt

 * [Invite Codes](https://wpeverest.com/wordpress-plugins/user-registration/invite-codes/?utm_source=wporg&utm_medium=link&utm_campaign=user-registration-readme) - Allows you to restrict the registration on your site to only users with invite codes.

+* [Field Visibility](https://wpeverest.com/wordpress-plugins/user-registration/field-visibility/?utm_source=wporg&utm_medium=link&utm_campaign=user-registration-readme) - Allows you to hide registration fields on the registration form but show it in the account profile page and vice versa.
+Also, make selective fields read-only on profile page, registration form or both.

 == Installation ==

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server (in the /wp-content/plugins/ directory).